ibm-watson-iot/iot-java/README.md

 * status.connectTime - datetime
 * status.port - int

-The following properties are only set when the action is ìDisconnectî:
+The following properties are only set when the action is ‚ÄúDisconnect‚Äù:

 * status.writeMsg - int
 * status.readMsg - int